inkarkat/git-extensions/README.md

     [include]
             path = PATH/TO/git-extensions/gitconfig

-Optionally, use the following (Bash) shell function (e.g. in your `.bashrc`) to transparently invoke the extensions in the same way as the built-in Git commands, via `git SUBCOMMAND`:
+Optionally, use the following (Bash, but should also work in Korn shell and Dash) shell function (e.g. in your `.bashrc`) to transparently invoke the extensions in the same way as the built-in Git commands, via `git SUBCOMMAND`:

     # Git supports aliases defined in .gitconfig, but you cannot override Git
     # builtins (e.g. "git log") by putting an executable "git-log" somewhere in the